swyddfa/esbonio/docs/lsp/getting-started.rst

 Debugging
 ---------

-In the event that something does not work as expected, you can increase the logging level of the server by setting the ``server.logLevel`` initialization option to ``debug``.
+In the event that something does not work as expected, you can increase the logging level of the server by setting the :confval:`server.logLevel (string)` option to ``debug``.

 .. relevant-to:: Neovim (lspconfig)
    :category: Editor